COMPLAINTS POLICY AND PROCEDURE

 SUDC UK, 2 Merus Court, Meridian Business Park, Leicester LE19 1RJ

 We will acknowledge and provide an initial response to your feedback within 5 working days of receiving it.
-Whilst we expect to be able to resolve most complaints within that timeframe, if we need to conduct a more in-depth investigation, we will aim to provide you with a full response within 15 working days.
-In exceptional circumstances, if we are unable to meet that deadline we will of course let you know.
+We will aim to provide you with a full response within 20 working days.
+Whilst we expect to be able to resolve most complaints within this timeframe, if we need to conduct a more in-depth investigation, in exceptional circumstances and if we are unable to meet that deadline, we will of course let you know.

 If you are not happy with the response you receive, you can escalate your concerns to SUDC UK’s CEO, Nikki Speed, who will consider the matter in more detail.
 The final stage of appeal sits with SUDC UK’s Board of Trustees.